 Of course, my preference is to earn the pass as early in the year as possible, for some that is just not possible!
 So, if you have been working hard this year to earn the points and are only a few points shy of the 110,000 point requirement, here are some tips to earn the remaining points needed.
-Remember though, the points MUST post to your account by December 31, 2018.
-Just completing the activity in 2018 does not qualify, as some partners might take a few weeks for the points to post.
+Remember though, the points MUST post to your account by December 31st of that year.
+Just completing the activity in the specific year does not qualify if the partners do not post the points until the following year.
+(Some partners might take a few weeks for the points to post).

 1. Get a Southwest Rapid Reward credit cards

 This is probably the #1 easiest way to earn the companion pass.
 The points earned from the sign up bonus currently count DO count towards the companion pass.
 If you are about half way to earning the pass for this calendar year, just getting one of the credit cards could put you over the 110,000 point requirement.